evrythng/evrythng-cli-plugin-account-config/README.md

 Import resources listed above from `jsonFile` into the currently selected account, if it is valid according to `data/account-config.schema.json`.

-Resources are always created, even if they may be considered to already exist.
+If `update` is specified, resources will be searched for by `name` and updated, else they will always be created new.

 ```
-$ evrythng account-config import $jsonFile
+$ evrythng account-config import $jsonFile [update]
 ```